A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

-In the two-fluid model, on the basis of Eq.~\eqref{eq_fund_part_1} we describe the driving forces acting on an ion as minus the gradient of chemical potential.
+In SF theory we describe the driving forces acting on an ion as minus the gradient of chemical potential.
 And these driving forces are compensated by all frictional forces, according to a force balance given by